maxiplux/project-2-terraform/README.md

 The script is a comprehensive setup for deploying a load-balanced, high-availability application in AWS.
 The instances are configured with Apache and can be accessed through the load balancer.
 The security groups ensure controlled access to the instances.

 ### How to execute this project.
+-   setup your AWS CLI and terraform will read your settings to target this infraestructure
 -   Run `terraform init` to initialize Terraform and download the required providers.
 -   Run `terraform plan` to see the execution plan.
 -   Run `terraform apply` to apply the configuration and create the resources in AWS.